salesforce/bazel-eclipse/README.md

 ## BEF Status and Roadmap

-Active development of this feature is currently being done by a team within Salesforce.
+Development of this feature is currently being done as a side project by a team within Salesforce.
 You can track our past/current/future work using these links:

 - [BEF project management](https://github.com/salesforce/bazel-eclipse/projects)